pl853/WebApp-Security-Guide/README.md

 ![taginsert](https://user-images.githubusercontent.com/24454699/56233766-5714d780-6073-11e9-98cb-0121ea3ad65f.png)
 </br>

 In this image the input provided by the user will be inserted where the dots are.
 For the attacker to be able to insert a new tag, he first has to terminate the input tag for the HTML parser to switch context.
+A workaround for this is to add "> infront of the script tag.
+Because the original value was encapsulated in double quotes the attacker inserts a double qoute and a greater than sign to open up for a new script tag.
+If the value was encapsulated in singel quote that attacker would do the same but then with a single quote.

 ### PREVENTING XSS
+To avoid XXS from happening we , AGAIN, have to escape metacharachters.
+This is called HTML encoding. </br>
+A lot of developers choose to handle the XSS problem at input time, this is because:
+- They see it as an input problem
+- They like to get rid of the problem as soon as possible.
+- The think it's hard to remember doing any special treatment every time they generate some output. (which happends quite often)

+The XSS problem doenst lie with the input, but with data passing.
+This means it should be dealt with at the time data is passed, in HTML this is when our application generates some output. </br>
+There are at least 3 good reasons for delaying the HTML filtering to output time:
+- Not only user generated input has to be HTML encoded.
+- When filtering at input time, incoming data that is stored in a database will be HTML encoded.
+This means any non-HTML part of the application, using the same database, will have to remove the HTML encoding.
+- HTML encoding expands data strings.
+This can cause database problems when there are restricted lenght database fields.

 ## WEB TROJANS